Detecting Differences Between Correlation-Matrix Populations due to Single-variable Perturbations, with Application to Resting State fMRI: Notations Preliminaries

-In this section we review distributional properties of correlation matrices from correlated Gaussian measurement vectors (for general results see \cite{neudecker1990asymptotic} and \cite{schott2005matrix}; for the effect of temporal correlation on inference see \cite{afyouni2019effective} and \cite{efron2008row, efron2012large}).
-We use these properties to approximate the distribution of a general correlation matrix.
-Readers may choose to skip directly to Section \ref{section:estimation}.
+Here we review the moments of correlation matrices estimated from correlated Gaussian vectors (for general results see \cite{neudecker1990asymptotic} and \cite{schott2005matrix}; for the effect of temporal correlation on inference see \cite{afyouni2019effective} and \cite{efron2008row, efron2012large}).
+We use these results in estimating our model below.
+Readers may choose to skip directly to Section \ref{section:model}.